What’s decision tree?

 - End nodes - represented by triangles

-An example of decision tree goes below:
+An example of a decision tree goes below:

 Metrics